aguirre-matteo/website/content/blog/linux/ssh/index.md

 # and use sudo instead when needed.
 PermitRootLogin no

-# Enables Public Key Autentication, making it posible to login
+# Enables Public Key Authentication, making it posible to login
 # using a SSH key instead of using a password.
-PubkeyAutentication yes
+PubkeyAuthentication, yes

 # You'll only be able to auth to your server using SSH keys.
 # Make sure you add your keys before disabling this.